 Hayden Synchronized Skating’s junior-level athletes, the Lexettes, compete at the second-highest level of figure skating both nationally and internationally.
 The Lexettes are the 2018 U.S. National Silver Medalists.
 They represented the U.S. at the 2018 Leon Lurje Trophy in Gothenborg, Sweden where they finished second and at the 2018 French Cup in Rouen, France where they finished third.
 They have represented the US in world competition for six consecutive years (in 2013, 2015, 2017, and 2018 at the ISU World Junior Synchronized Skating Championship and in 2014 and 2016 at the ISU Synchronized Skating World Junior Challenge Cup).
 In recent seasons, they have competed in Mississauga, Canada; Salzburg, Austria; Zagreb, Croatia; Neuchâtel, Switzerland, and Helsinki, Finland.

-Hayden Synchronized Skating's novice-level team, the Ice Mates, compete in the third-highest division, skating in regional and national events.
+Hayden Synchronized Skating Teams' Ice Mates compete in regional and national events at the intermediate level for the 2018 - 2019 season, while they competed in the novice division in previous seasons.
 They are the 2018 U.S. National Silver Medalists.
-The Ice Mates have been skating as a team since 1988 earning 20 U.S. National Championships and more than 50 gold medals in U.S. local, section and international competitions.
-Before U.S. Figure Skating changed the team age requirements, they were one of a few novice teams to compete in Europe.
+The Ice Mates have been skating as a team since 1988, earning 20 U.S. National Championships and more than 50 gold medals in U.S. local, sectional, and international competitions.
+Before U.S. Figure Skating changed the team age requirements, they were one of the few novice teams to compete in Europe.
 At the 2012 U.S. National Championships, the Ice Mates posted a score of 81.48, which remains the best mark in the novice division.

-Hayden Synchronized Skating's intermediate-level athletes, the Star Mates, compete both regionally and nationally.
+Hayden Synchronized Skating Teams', the Star Mates, compete in regional and national events at the novice level for the 2018 - 2019 season, while they competed in the intermediate division in previous seasons.
 They are the 2018 Eastern Sectional Bronze Medalists and finished fifth at the 2018 US National Championships.
 Star Mates athletes range in age from 12 to 18 and have hometowns in Massachusetts, Rhode Island and Connecticut.
-Each season, it is the team's mission to earn medals at Sectionals and Nationals while perfecting the skills necessary to move up to teams in the novice or junior divisions.
+Each season, it is the team's mission to earn medals at Sectionals and Nationals while perfecting the skills necessary to move up to teams in the novice or junior divisions

 Hayden Synchronized Skating's juvenile-level athletes, the Mini Mates, compete both regionally and nationally.
 They are the 2018 Eastern Sectional Silver Medalists and the 2018 U.S. National Gold Medalists.
 Mini Mates athletes range in age from 10 to 12, practice three times per week, and several on the team will have completed the senior moves in the field test by season end.
 Each season, it is the team's mission to earn medals at Sectionals and Nationals while perfecting the skills necessary to move up to teams in the intermediate or novice divisions.
 The Mini Mates give back to the community through volunteer work and have participated in charitable fund raisers and food collection to support the Lexington Food Pantry and the Jimmy Fund.